cayxc/Mdtht/readme.md

 > [!IMPORTANT]
 >
+> **Note: It can also be used in a separate HTML file**.
+Simply introduce mdtht.min.js and mdtht.min.css into the HTML file to generate the relevant styles.
+As long as there is an h tag in the HTML, the corresponding directory can be generated.

+> [!IMPORTANT]
+>
 > **Important Tips：** **Mdtht is a remake of MarkdownPad2AutoCatalog**
 >
 > MarkdownPad2AutoCatalog is now obsolete.
 Users who previously used MarkdownPad2AutoCatalog should download Mdtht again